 Natural milk thistle is said to protect the liver from damage and may actually improve liver function.
 This is important for aging collies, especially those with existing liver problems and those taking medications known to be taxing on the liver.
 For example, any dog regularly taking an NSAID pain medication such as carprofen, Novox, Rimadyl, deracoxi, Deramaxx, firocoxib, Previcox, meloxicam, Metacam, grapipant, or Galliprant may need additional liver support.
 Make sure to discuss this with your vet.

 5. Curcumin (from Turmeric) for Pain & Inflammation

 This “wonder spice” is a derivative of turmeric and promotes brain and joint health in aging collies.
 Some studies have suggested that turmeric can provide nearly the same pain relief as a NSAID drug.
 Lastly, curcumin is also known for its possible anti-tumor properties and in helping to support dental health.

-6. CBD Oil for Your Senior Collie’s Pain & Inflammation
+6. Hemp Oil for Your Senior Collie’s Pain & Inflammation

 7. Fiber for Your Senior Collie’s Digestive Health